 Verify that equipment to notify individual ERO members is available and functional (e.g., pagers, cell phones, automated telephone systems).

-Review a sample of training records to verify that ERO members are trained in the proper response to the notification system.
+Review a sample of training records to verify that ERO members are trained in the proper response to the ERO augmentation notification system.

-Review the procedures for ERO augmentation notification system activation to ensure the capability of timely augmentation of staffing and facility activation goals.
+Review the procedures for ERO augmentation notification system activation to ensure the capability of timely augmentation of ERO on-shift staffing and facility activation goals.

-Review a sample of training records to verify that personnel expected to operate the ERO call out system trained.
+Review a sample of training records to verify that personnel expected to operate the ERO call out primary and back-up systems have been trained.

-Verify that weaknesses identified during ERO augmentation drills, or failures in system tests, were entered into the licensee’s and that the licensee has initiated corrective actions to ensure a functional augmentation process.
+Verify that weaknesses identified during ERO augmentation drills, or failures in system tests, were entered into the licensee’s CAP and that the licensee has initiated corrective actions to ensure a functional augmentation process.

 Review a sample of the weaknesses identified during ERO augmentation drills, or failures in system tests, performed since the last inspection, to identify any trends or repeat failures and assess the effectiveness of corrective actions.